isaac-mason/recast-navigation-js/packages/recast-navigation/README.md

 );
 ```

 If you need to do something more advanced, you can use the lower level API to create your own NavMesh generator.
-See the "Escape Hatches" section for more information.
+See the "Advanced Usage" section for more information.

 ### Querying a NavMesh